leon4rd/test/README.md

-## Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.
+## Who is the coolest Doctor in the hospital?
+The hip Doctor!